scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Create a Kubernetes cluster

 Scalar DL requires a single EKS cluster for deploying ledger, envoy and monitor services.
-This section will help you to create an EKS cluster.
+This section section shows how to create an EKS cluster.

 [Create an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) with the above requirements.